WELCOME TO SAFE WALKWAYS USA

 to name just a few and all of which we have here in San Diego.
 We think "Safe Walkways" covers more ground and believe it or not, though rental scooters create problems on sidewalks they also create them in all those other places too.

-THANK YOU FOR YOUR HELP IN RESTORING SAFETY TO THE WALKWAYS OF SAN DIEGO AND BEYOND.
+THANK YOU FOR TO ALL OUR SUPPORTERS OVER THE YEARS FOR HELP IN RESTORING SAFETY TO THE WALKWAYS OF SAN DIEGO AND BEYOND.

 How About A Walk Along The Boardwalk Honey?